Aviator1280/Aviator1280-Dual-Universe-HUD/README.md

 ![ORB_page](/gallery/orb_explained.png)

 ***(Orbit)*** Page used for Orbital operations.
 Here you have all the information to pilot your ship precisely to achieve an orbit.
 It includes the graphic representation of the ellipse with your actual position in relation to *AP* and *PE*.
 It shows in scale the planet/moon depending on your distance, it shows the *Target PE Altitude* preselected at 20.000 mt and can be changed editing the **LUA Parameters** or from the **Navigator Interface**.
 Also here is the instrument to orientate your ship in space and the *Braking Distance*.
 This time the *Braking Distance* is the distance to achieve the *Circular Orbit Speed*.
+**(Now the display will always show in the middle the destination and a line connecting your nose to the destination and another line connecting your nose to the velocity vector)**

 [Return to Functions](#functions) | [Return to INDEX](#INDEX)

 #### DMG **(ALT+5)**
 ![DMG_page](/gallery/dmg_explained.png)

 ***(Damages Report)*** When on any other HUD pages if any damage to the ship occurres the text **DMG** will become red to warn you that something happened.
 If you switch to the **DMG** page you can see the Top View and the Side View of your ship and a list of damaged *Elements*.
 When installing the script for the first time (or reloading it) you may need to center the layout.
 To do this I included in the **Lua Parameters** the *Size* in case is too big or too small (negative numbers are acceptable), and the *X*, *Y*, for the pivot where the rotation occurs and the *X*, *Y* to translate it.
 Note that since the *SVG* (Scalable Vector Graphics) is already rotated by -90 deg if you want to translate it for example in a lower position you need to change the *X* value (negative values are acceptable) and not *Y*.
+The easiest way to position the ship layout is entering in the **Settings** of the **Navigator Interface** if installed.
 > NOTE: This Mode can be disabled from **LUA Parameters** in case the ship has about 500 *Elements* and the *CPU Overload* occurs.

 [Return to Functions](#functions) | [Return to INDEX](#INDEX)